corrode/corrode.github.io/content/blog/long-term-rust-maintenance/index.md

   issues, and the last commit date.
 Here is a list of [popular Rust crates](https://lib.rs/std).
 - **License**: Make sure the crate's license is compatible with your project's license.
 The most common licenses in the Rust ecosystem are MIT and Apache 2.0, which are both permissive licenses.
-However, there are crates with more restrictive licenses, such as GPL or AGPL, which might not be suitable for your project.
+  However, some crates come with more restrictive licenses, such as GPL or AGPL.
+These licenses can pose challenges for closed source software projects, as they require you to release your source code if you distribute the software.
+For open source projects, these licenses can be a viable option, but it's important to understand the implications for your specific use case.
 - **Maintenance**: Check the crate's GitHub repository for signs of active maintenance.
 Are issues being addressed?
 Are pull requests being merged?
 Is the crate following best practices?
-  Prefer crates from well-known community members or companies, who gained trust over time.
+While it's important to see activity, keep in mind that a repository with a last commit from a few months ago isn't necessarily unmaintained, especially for small and stable crates.
+Prefer crates from well-known community members or companies who have gained trust over time.
-- **Security**: Make sure the crate has a good security track record and that the maintainers are responsive to security issues.
+- **Security**: Make sure the crate has a good security track record and that
+  the maintainers are responsive to security issues.
   Check [RustSec](https://rustsec.org/) for known vulnerabilities in Rust crates before adding them to your project.
   Run [cargo-audit](https://crates.io/crates/cargo-audit) for known vulnerabilities in your dependencies.